📖

 News & Reading

 Open-source read-it-later app.
 Save articles, highlight text, add notes, and sync your reading list.
 The Pocket/Instapaper alternative that's free and privacy-respecting.
+Highlights export to note-taking apps, so what you saved does not stay trapped in a reading queue.

-Catalogued January 1, 2026 · Curated by PWA Directory team
+Catalogued April 15, 2026 · Curated by PWA Directory team

 Works Offline